aha-app/aha-services/docs/redmine.md

 Create the integration in Aha!

-1. Click on the _Create integration_ button below.
-2. Enter your Redmine url and the _API access key_.
+1. Enter your Redmine url and the _API access key_.
 You can find the _API access key_ for a specific Redmine user by going to user's _My account_ page.
 The API access key can be revealed on the right-side menu.
-3. Click the _Test connection_ button.
+2. Click the _Test connection_ button.
-4. After a short delay, you will be able to choose the project the issues will be created for.
+3. After a short delay, you will be able to choose the project the issues will be created for.
-5. Enable the integration.
+4. Enable the integration.
-6. Test the integration by going to one of your features in Aha! and using the _Send to Redmine Issues_ item in the _Actions_ menu on the features page.
+5. Test the integration by going to one of your features in Aha! and using the _Send to Redmine Issues_ item in the _Actions_ menu on the features page.
 You should then look at your Redmine project and see that the feature (and any requirements) were properly copied to issues.

 ## Troubleshooting